 Dartmouth Digital Commons Citation

 Zick, Michael and Wickner, William T., "A Distinct Tethering Step is Vital for Vacuole Membrane Fusion" (2014).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 797.